hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 Hi, my name is Hanno.
 From the Netherlands, and I work at Info Support as an IT consultant.
-My Twitter handle is @hannotify; I Tweet about stuff that I think it's interesting, so for example new features in Java, or lyrics to existing pop songs that are actually about software development (imo).
+Recently I've received the Oracle ACE Associate award in the 'Java' category.
-Or unusual things that I come across in my projects.
+I am @hannotify at Twitter or Mastodon, I post about things I like.
-Or about version control, of course.
+Which is Java Development, Version Control and making music.
-If you like that stuff, feel free to give me a follow!
+If you like that stuff, by all means give me a follow!

-Now when it comes to version control, I've come a looong way.
+Now when it comes to version control, I've come a long way.
 When I was in college, back in 2006, I participated in 'Version Control by Email'.

 (...)